rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-07-29-35003c54f3fdc79a-listing-of-new-commercial-paper-of-can-fin-homes-limited.md

 stocks:
 - CANFINHOME
 tags:
+- cfhl
 - commercial-paper
-- debt-listing
-- can-fin-homes
+- debt-securities
 - private-placement
-- cfhl
 title: Listing of new Commercial Paper of Can Fin Homes Limited
 ---